UnicornGlobal/strong-lumen/README.md

 Set the appropriate `created_by` and `updated_by` type fields when performing changes in the system using the system user.

+# Emails

+There are 3 included emailers

+* Confirm Account
+* Password Reset
+* Welcome

 # Additional Packages

 These are the additional support packages in this project